WebexCC-SA/LAB-3354/docs/lab2_adminActions.md

 > You now have a query template in the first pane of Altair
 > ??? note w50 "Delete the "has" section and all of its fields"
     ![](assets/removeHas_agentSession.gif)
+>
+> In the Fields section of the query (agentSessions section):
+> > Delete the lines for intervalStartTime(sort: asc) and aggregation as we are not using them in this query.
+>
 > In the Arguments section of the query (top section):
 >> Delete the lines for aggregation, aggregations, and aggregationInterval as we are not using aggregations in this query.
 >